Dan Baer

-Daniel Brooks Baer (born January 6, 1977) is an American politician and former diplomat from Colorado currently serving as Senior Vice President for Policy Research at the Carnegie Endowment for International Peace.
+Daniel Brooks Baer (born January 6, 1977) is an American politician and former diplomat from Colorado currently serving as Interim President at the Carnegie Endowment for International Peace.
 Baer served in the Obama administration's State Department, first as a Deputy Assistant Secretary of State for the Bureau of Democracy, Human Rights, and Labor from 2009 to 2013, and then as United States Ambassador to the Organization for Security and Co-operation in Europe from 2013 to 2017.
 In 2018, Governor John Hickenlooper appointed Baer as the executive director of the Colorado Department of Higher Education.

 Early life and education

 Baer is a native of Colorado.
 He graduated from Harvard University with a BA in social studies and African American studies and was then a Marshall Scholar at Oxford University, where he earned a MPhil and DPhil in international relations.

 Consulting, academic, and diplomatic career

 Harold Hongju Koh and Daniel Baer at the Human Rights Council.